 (d) A reference in these Bye-Laws to a statute or statutory provision is a reference to it as it is in force for the time being, taking account of any amendment, extension or re-enactment and includes any subordinate legislation for the time being in force made under it.

-(e) A reference in these Bye-Laws to ‘writing’ or ‘written’ includes references to any method of representing or reproducing such words in a legible or non-transitory form whether sent or supplied in electronic form or otherwise.
+(e) A reference in these Bye-Laws to ‘writing’ or ‘written’ includes references to any method of representing or reproducing such words in a legible or non-transitory form whether sent or supplied in hard copy form or electronic form or otherwise.

-(f) A reference in these Bye-Laws to a person being present at a meeting of the Board of Trustees or of the UK Council (as the case may be) shall include such person being present by suitable electronic means (in which a participant or participants may communicate with all the other participants) where the Regulations, the Board of Trustees or the UK Council (as the case may be) permit that meeting to be held by suitable electronic means.
+(f) A reference in these Bye-Laws to a person being present at a meeting of the Board of Trustees or of the UK Council (as the case may be) shall include such person being present by suitable Virtual Means where the Regulations, the Board of Trustees or the UK Council (as the case may be) permit that meeting to be held by suitable Virtual Means.

-(g) If the Regulations permit any General Meeting or Special Meeting to be held in two or more locations and a General Meeting or a Special Meeting is held in two or more specified locations, a reference in these Bye-Laws to a person being present at that General Meeting or Special Meeting (as the case may be) shall include reference to a person being present at any of such specified locations.
+(g) If the Regulations permit persons to attend General and Special Meetings by Virtual Means or otherwise for any General Meeting or Special Meeting to be held in two or more locations and persons are permitted to attend by Virtual Means and/or a General Meeting or a Special Meeting is held in two or more specified locations, a reference in these Bye-Laws to a person being present at that General Meeting or Special Meeting (as the case may be) shall include reference to a person being present at any of such specified locations or by such Virtual Means.

-(h) ‘electronic form’ and ‘electronic means’ have the meanings respectively given in section 1168 of the Companies Act 2006.

-(i) Any phrase introduced by the term ‘including’, ‘include’, ‘in particular’ or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms.
+(h) Any phrase introduced by the term ‘including’, ‘include’, ‘in particular’ or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms.

-(j) Where these Bye-Laws confer a power or impose a duty it is implied, unless the context otherwise requires, that the power may be exercised, or the duty is to be performed, from time to time as occasion requires.
+(i) Where these Bye-Laws confer a power or impose a duty it is implied, unless the context otherwise requires, that the power may be exercised, or the duty is to be performed, from time to time as occasion requires.
 Where these Bye-Laws confer a power or impose a duty on the holder of an office it is implied, unless the context otherwise requires, that the power may be exercised, or the duty is to be performed, by the holder for the time being of the office.

-(k) A reference in these Bye-Laws to the Board of Trustees, the UK Council, the Committees or the Sub-Committees passing a resolution or making a determination by a majority vote (whether by a simple majority or a greater majority) shall, unless the context expressly requires otherwise, be construed as a reference to a vote of the required majority of those members of the Board of Trustees, the UK Council, the Committees or the Sub-Committees (as the case may be) who, being present and entitled to vote, vote on the resolution or determination.
+(j) A reference in these Bye-Laws to the Board of Trustees, the UK Council, the Committees or the Sub-Committees passing a resolution or making a determination by a majority vote (whether by a simple majority or a greater majority) shall, unless the context expressly requires otherwise, be construed as a reference to a vote of the required majority of those members of the Board of Trustees, the UK Council, the Committees or the Sub-Committees (as the case may be) who, being present and entitled to vote, vote on the resolution or determination.

 Section II.
 The College